sidimohamedd/CoronaProject/README.md

 - Modeling: for easy and understandable visualization and configuration of the SEAIRD model The development of the dashboard is done in the form of a small dynamic, responsive and multi-page dashboard web application with Dash (Python open source framework).

-To launch the application you download the folder and run the index.py file